drewwyatt/advent-of-code-2022/src/bin/day-4/README.md

 So, in this example, the number of overlapping assignment pairs is 4.

 In how many assignment pairs do the ranges overlap?

+Your puzzle answer was 823.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*